williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget_ref.md

 ### Social Authentication Providers Options

-Social authentication with Facebook, Linked and Google is supported by Okta and requires OpenID Connect and OAuth configuration parameters as specified in the previous section.
+Social authentication with social identity providers (such as Facebook, Linked and Google) is supported by Okta and requires OpenID Connect and OAuth configuration parameters as specified in the previous section.
 For Social Authentication setup instructions, please refer to [Social Authentication](/docs/api/resources/social_authentication.html).

 #### Example Social Authentication configuration